-During the period of the Ripper murders, a sea of letters was received by media, police and other officials.
+During the period of the Ripper murders, a sea of letters were received by media, police and other officials.
 Some of the letters were from concerned citizens offering their support in the ongoing investigation, but the bulk of them were simply worthless.

 Several of these letters were written as if by the killer himself.
 The vast majority of them, if not all, were believed to be hoaxes.
 Yet, there are three letters that stand out in particular…